bareera786/ai-trading-bot/docs/deployment_guide.md

 sudo systemctl status aibot.service
 ```
 Tail logs with `journalctl -u aibot.service -f` or the log files under `~/ai-bot/logs`.

+> Tip: The repo ships with `ai-trading-bot.service` plus `setup_systemd_service.sh` to copy it into `/etc/systemd/system/`—customize the paths/env vars there if your deployment layout differs.

 ### Updating the VPS without Git